 - Mooer Funky Monkey Auto Wah Pedal

 - DOD Envelope Filter 440.

 Typical Controls on an Auto Wah Filter Pedal

 While some of the controls are the same as the Wah filter pedals, others are typical to the envelope filters only.
 Let us briefly discuss some of them:

-It may be difficult initially to get the perfect setting for your taste, but once you dial it right, envelope filter pedals may be a great tool to explore the sounds.
+Getting the perfect setting for your taste may be difficult initially, but once you dial it right, envelope filter pedals may be a great tool to explore the sounds.

 Sounds of envelope filter pedals

-In the envelope filter pedals, the sound appears muted and has a lot of low end, when the guitar is picked lightly.
+In the envelope filter pedals, the sound appears muted and has a lot of low ends when the guitar is picked lightly.
 It really leaps out on plucking the strings hard.

 No doubt, an envelope filter allows you less control over the wah effect due to its automatic reaction to the changes in the level of your tone.
 There are many benefits and reasons for those benefits as well.

 - Electronic circuits can react much faster than any human foot movement.
 This faster automatic frequency sweep response allows you to experiment with possibilities that do not exist in conventional wah pedals.